Helothermine: Potassium Channels

 HLTx inhibits both delayed rectifier and A-type potassium channels in cerebellar granular cells.
 HLTx reduces the A-type current in a voltage and concentration-dependent way, with an IC50 of 0.52 μM.
 It slows down both the activation and the inactivation kinetics of the A-type current.
 The block of the delayed-rectifier current is not voltage-dependent, but only concentration-dependent, with an IC50 of 0.83 μM.

 Ryanodine receptor

 The ryanodine receptor, both in skeletal and in cardiac sarcoplasmic reticulum (SR), is inhibited by HLTx.
 The affinity of the toxin is much higher for the skeletal- than for the cardiac SR receptors, but binding is reversible in both cases.

 Toxicity

-The main effect of HTLx seems to be the induction of hypothermia.
-Other effects are lethargy, intestinal distension/diarrhea and paralysis of the rear limbs.
+The main effect of HTLx appears to be the induction of hypothermia.
+Other effects caused by the toxin include lethargy, intestinal distension/diarrhea and paralysis of the rear limbs.
 Sporadic tonic convulsions can occur when the intoxicated animals are touched on the dorsal parts of their body.

-The specific toxins of the Mexican beaded lizard are probably evolved to immobilize preys, as these lizards move very slowly themselves.
+The specific toxins of the Mexican beaded lizard were probably evolved to immobilize its prey, as these lizards move very slowly.